muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 ## 4. Install Kubeflow Pipelines

-Now that we know that our Kubernetes cluster is up and running, we want to install Kubeflow Pipelines on it.
+Now that we know that our Kubernetes cluster is up and running, we want to install Kubeflow Pipelines in it.
 To do that, run the following commands one by one.

 ```bash